Credit rating

 • Be open for at least 6 months.

-The information about how you use your bank account is combined with the information on your credit file to create your credit score which determines your credit rating.
+The information about how you use your bank account is combined with the information on your credit file to create your credit rating for your loan application.

 How can I find out my personal credit rating?

-If you ask your bank to check your credit rating they can often tell you if their system has given you a good or bad rating based on the way you have used your cheque account.
-If you have applied for a loan with the bank then they may be able to give you a free copy of your credit file from Veda Advantage as well.
+If you ask your bank to check your credit rating, then they can often tell you if their system has given you a good or bad rating based on the way you’ve used your cheque account.